 (2012) Mildenhall, (2013-14) Coventry 2, (2015) Stoke, (2016) Coventry 2, (2017) Stoke, (2018) Plymouth, (2019) Isle of Wight, Leicester

-Ryan moved along the South Coast to join the Warriors from Plymouth and came into the team with plenty of experience riding on the Smallbrook circuit.
+Ryan moved along the South Coast to join the Warriors from Plymouth, coming into the team with plenty of experience racing on the Smallbrook circuit.
 A long riding supporter of

-speedway on the Island, having taken many guest bookings to ride in our various open meetings held throughout the last few years.
+speedway on the Island, having taken many guest bookings in our various open meetings held throughout the years.
 Despite his consistency, hard work and determination, Ryan struggled to hit the form expected by the management as third heat leader, and was released midway through the season.